muhammadrivaldy/all-about-tech/code_smells/inappropriate_intimacy/bad/readme.md

 # Notes

-In general, golang cannot call the private attributes or methods.
+In general, golang cannot call the private attributes or methods from different package.